xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 _THERE MAY BE DRAGONS._

-All content in this repo including the README are licensed under Apache-2.0.
+All content in this repo including the README is licensed under Apache-2.0.

 -----